 Will this threaten our current IT investment?

 Airlines are large and complex operations, and their systems are normally entrenched in an IT architecture that is significantly outdated.
-Data sits in silos across the organisation and therefore severely limits an airline’s ability to adopt a best-of-breed commercial strategy.
+Data sits in silos across the organization and therefore severely limits an airline’s ability to adopt a best-of-breed commercial strategy.

 Which airlines are doing digital transformation best?

-The data is there somewhere, but pulling it out at the right place and the right time is still a major issue – not to mention a constant synchronization challenge across all repositories.
+The data is there somewhere but pulling it out at the right place and the right time is still a major issue – not to mention a constant synchronization challenge across all repositories.

 More importantly, this survey revealed which areas have the starkest contrast between what is business-critical for an airline – and – their perceived current state of data access.

 On the above chart, the biggest disconnect discovered is ‘End-to-end data’, with a whopping 71 percent.
-(Note: 96% saw end-to-end data as business critical, but only 25% of airlines interviewed said they achieved it, thus a 71 point gap.
+(Note: 96% saw end-to-end data as business-critical, but only 25% of airlines interviewed said they achieved it, thus a 71-point gap.

-Airline Digital transformation: software services for airlines.
+Aviation’s digital transformation: software services for airlines.

 Chief Commercial Officer